Haody1064/Arduino_WOD_Counter/README.md

 # Arduino_Prototyping_WOD_Counter
-## inspiration:
+## Inspiration:
-  * From conducting CrossFit workouts.
-I always wanted to use a device that help keep tracking the score
+  * CrossFit is military style workouts.
+Often, the goal is to get as many sets and reps possible.
+  * For better focus on the workout, I came up with this device.

-DEMO:
+PROTOTYPE DEMO:

 <img src="https://github.com/Haody1064/Arduino_WOD_Counter/blob/main/gif_and_images/ezgif.com-gif-maker.gif" />

+PRODUCT DESIGN:

 PLANING PHASE:
-* use similation to build circuits and implement related codes. [(Clfick here for my circuit similation)](https://www.tinkercad.com/things/686eqoVwwqx)
+* use similation to build circuits and implement related codes.